vikhola/sermon/docs/channels.md

 ```

 ## LoggerFileChannel
-The @vikhola/sermon LoggerFileChannel helps to interact with file logs, their writing, optional rotation and file compressing.
+The sermon LoggerFileChannel helps to interact with file logs, their writing, optional rotation and file compressing.
 File rotation can take place according to both the file size and time limits, optionally, after the file rotation has begun, it can be compressed to `.gz' format which allows you to have full-fledged logs.

 ### Initialize
 The file channel accepts three arguments it is `dir`, `filename` and `options`, first two arguments is required, they define where logs will be writted and stored.